cyberserfer/HTML5CSS3/css_positioning.md

 ```

 Verticle

-To place an element half way down the page you can set top to 50%.
+To place an element half way down the window you can set top to 50%.
 Unfortunately, this places the top of the element just under the 50% line and you will need to compensate for the actual size of the item.
 In the example below margin-top has been set to -50px which is half the height set in the .box element.

 ```
 .box {